kalniei/wl-docs/docs/admin/create-user.md

 **NOTE** At this point no matter what role we create - we only can get role ROLE_USER.
-Other roles should either be removed or backend should ba able to create other roles accounts
+Other roles should either be removed or backend should be able to create other roles accounts